metatensor/metatensor/python/metatensor-operations/tests/data/README.md

 # Tests data files for metatensor

 - **qm7-spherical-expansion**: SOAP spherical expansion for the first 10
-  structures in QM7, computed with rascaline (commit 81218aca), with 'cell' and 'positions' gradients, using the following hyper-parameters:
+  structures in QM7, computed with rascaline (now featomic) using commit 81218aca, with 'cell' and 'positions' gradients, using the following
+  hyper-parameters:

 ```py
 cutoff=3.5,